SystemsApproach/ops/control.rst

 instances.
-This is because there are two different implementations (one runs as a microservice on a server and the other runs as a P4 program loaded into the switching fabric), and because multiple microservice-based UPF can be instantiated at any given time (each supporting an isolated traffic flow.)
+This is because there are two different implementations (one runs as a microservice on a server and the other runs as a P4 program loaded into the switching fabric), and because multiple microservice-based UPFs can be instantiated at any given time, each isolating a distinct traffic flow.

 .. _reading_sdn:
 .. admonition:: Further Reading